codeanywhere/documentation-old/connections/bitbucket.md

 # Bitbucket

 With Codeanywhere, you’ll be able to work directly with your Bitbucket repositories.
+CA will create a [Container](http://docs.codeanywhere.com/connections/container.html) for each repository and you will be able to edit your code directly from there.
+Then, you can push changes back to your repo using your SSH Terminal!
+Just check our [Working with Repositories section](http://docs.codeanywhere.com/connections/bitbucket.html#working-with-repositories) for further instructions.

 ### Creating an Bitbucket Container